 As of 2021, 36 SIG Scholarships have been awarded.

 In 2011, Goldsmith established The 57 Cent Fund at Temple University.
 The fund is named in memory of Hattie May Wiatt, who died in 1886 at 5 years of age and left Dr. Russell Conwell 57 cents, the seed money used to establish Temple University.
 In 2018, Goldsmith established The Delancey Street Fund at The City College of New York.
 The fund is named after the street of the same name in New York City that gave immigrants to America a chance for a better life.
 The Delancey Street Fund like The 57 Cent Fund provides assistance to students without financial resources who are facing catastrophic life events.

-In 2018, Goldsmith contracted to write Temple Made, the first in a series of books profiling alumni who have reached the pinnacle of their professions.
+In 2018, Goldsmith contracted to write Temple Made.
+Profiles in Grit, the first in a series of books profiling alumni who have reached the pinnacle of their professions.
 Publication is anticipated in 2021.
-Proceeds from Temple Made are dedicated to The 57 Cent Fund at Temple University.
-Publication of the second book in the Made Series, CCNY Made, is anticipated in 2022.
-Proceeds from CCNY Made are dedicated to The Delancey Street Fund at The City College of New York.
+Proceeds from Temple Made.
+Profiles in Grit are dedicated to The Alumni Scholarship Fund at Temple University.
+Publication of the second book in the Made Series, CCNY Made.
+Profiles in Grit, is anticipated in 2022.
+Proceeds from CCNY Made.
+Profiles in Grit are dedicated to The Delancey Street Fund at The City College of New York.

 Preserving Our National Heritage